openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 Development notes
 -----------------

-We splitted the code into functional units depending on which hardware infrastructure the user uses.
+We prepared the code to use functional units depending on which hardware infrastructure the user uses.

-First we still have the original T26A approach, which can write to the Comfort CAN and is able to manage the climate control of the car.
+Under this vehicle component we use the original T26A approach, which can write to the Comfort CAN and is able to manage the climate control of the car.

-Because T26A does not use the OBD socket and has very limited access to system information, a new OBD approach is now in development.
+Because T26A does not use the OBD socket and has very limited access to system information a new OBD approach is thought off, but not implemented here.

-Advantage is a more generic setup.
-Disadvantage is the missing write access to the CAN bus through the proprietary VAG gateway.

-The user now has to choose in the vehicle configuration if "VW e-Up (Komfort CAN)" or "VW e-Up (OBD2)" is used.
-Please read the corresponding documentation here.

 To compile the code you will need to check out the repository, check out the components mongoose, libzip and zlib  and copy the file